nawawi/docket-cache/readme.txt

 = Can I pair using it with other cache plugin? =
 Yes and No. You can pair using it with page caching plugin, but not with the object cache plugin.

+= I'm using a VPS server.
+Can I use Docket Cache to replace Redis? = Yes, you can.
+It can boost more your WordPress performance since there is no network connection need to makes and no worry about memory burst, cache-key conflict and error-prone caused by the improper settings.

 == Upgrade Notice ==
 Kindly do manually remove wp-content/object-cache.php and wp-content/cache/docket-cache if an error occurs during updates.
 Thanks.